 Hunger is the best sauce.
 Want to introduce a new food?
 Or, reintroduce a rejected one?
 Make dinner late one night and serve the new food as an appetizer.
 It’s amazing what looks appealing when you are really hungry!

 We love fried okra, but one of our little ones decided it was “yucky.”
 A few weeks later, I made fried okra a little past the time we’d regularly have dinner, put it on the table and told them to have at it, then started making dinner.
 Before long, she snuck one.
-A few minutes later she was eating them happily and she loves them to this day, asking for “fwied okwa.”
+A few minutes later she was eating them happily and she loves them to this day.
+I loved hearing her ask for “fwied okwa.”
 Who could resist that?

 No griping at the table.
 Anyone who complains about the food at our table has to stand up behind their chair or bench and watch the others eat for awhile.
 This is strong medicine for a young boy, but we believe it’s critical to be able to be gracious about what you’ve been provided for the sake of your host and your testimony.
 We’ve seen adults gripe about what they’ve been served and it isn’t pretty!
 In the home, the attitude of older children will infect the younger ones – don’t let it!

 Make sure they try things.
 In our house, the rule is that you have to try the number of bites that you are years old (which assumes someone older has more self control).
 That means they really taste it and eat enough of it that they discover it won’t kill them, either. 🙂

 But, don’t make too big a deal about food.
 In our house, you don’t have to clean your plate and I don’t pay attention to what you eat or don’t eat as long as you are gracious and don’t complain and are a good example to your siblings.
 You don’t get seconds, though, until you’ve eaten what you’ve been served.
 Making dinner time into a huge power struggle is counter-productive.